 Keeping your body temperature at an optimum makes for a more enjoyable day in the hills, improves your physical and mental performance and guards against the serious, and potentially fatal condition; hypothermia.

-Most people know about having a layering system, but I’ll look at the layering system in more detail, as well as discussing other principles which are key to staying warm, environmental considerations and the body’s physiological response to exercise and staying warm.
+Most people know about using a layering system.
+I’ll look at the layering system in more detail, as well as discussing other principles which are key to staying warm.
+Including, environmental considerations and the body’s physiological response to exercise and staying warm.

-First of all, what it is fundamental to understand about how to stay warm in the mountains, and especially the winter environment, is the importance of not getting hot.
+First of all, to understand how to stay warm in the mountains, especially the winter environment, is critical to not overheat.

-Yes, that’s right, overheating is the enemy.
+Yes, that’s right, getting too hot is the enemy.
 This is because when we overheat our body sweats.
-Moisture next to the skin will conducted heat way from the body 25 times quicker than if dry.
-Everyone is different, we all sweat to different degrees, at different levels of exertion and ambient temperatures.
-That is why it is impossible to give a clothing system that works for everyone, but the principles are the same.
+Moisture next to the skin will conducted heat away from the body 25 times quicker than if dry.
+Everyone is different and we all sweat to different degrees, at different levels of exertion and ambient temperatures.
+That is why it is impossible to give a clothing system that works for everyone.
+However, the principles are the same.

 Not only does overheating cause sweating, which makes you cold, it also stresses the body.
 Steve House and Scott Johnson’s book, Training for the New Alpinism, explains how this is detrimental as the body must put energy into expelling heat, one of these mechanisms being sweating.
 In essence, we should seek, not to be warm when moving in the mountains, but slightly on the cool side of a comfortable temperature.

 The adage ‘be bold, start cold’ is also very true.
-We quickly warm up when we get our muscles moving.
+We quickly warm up when our muscles are moving.
 If you’re the right temperature before you start moving, you’re wearing too much, so take a layer off.

 If sweat is the enemy, then how do we reduce this occurring?
 There are 3 principles:

-- Adjusting clothing, like removing layers and venting.
+- Adjust clothing by removing layers and venting.